lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Ambuiguity Handling

 ## Quick Learning
 There was a migration project which asked us to migrate our service off from a very old technology, which was written by Mason.
 I didn't even hear of that technology before, everyone wasn't willing to take that ownership, but I stepped ahead.
 The timeline was pretty tight.
 I was not familiar with the system nor the languange.
-I basically spent one week on learning this language and ramping up the
+I basically spent one week on learning this language and ramping up with system.
+I delivered the migraiton before the deadline, and my manager told me that he was so impressed that I couldn't believe I got this done in such a short time, especially

 ## Constructive Feedback Received